Marathon and Half Marathon FAQs 2017

 Spectators and Run With Loved Ones

 You should let your supporter know before the event day how long you think it will take you to reach the Run With Loved Ones meeting point (marked on the participant and spectator map).
-We will also be using chip timing on the day to provide an estimate of where you are on the course.
-Your loved ones should make their way to the about 20 minutes before they expect you to arrive there and we will then help them spot you as you arrive so they can join you..
+Your loved ones should make their way to the about 20 minutes before they expect you to arrive there and we will then help them spot you as you arrive so they can join you.
+They will also be able to track you online via your timing chip which will give them an idea of when to expect you.

-We will be using chip timings on the day and will use this to communicate where participants are on the course.
-More details will be revealed pre-event.
+We will be using chip timings on the day and spectators will be able to track runners using this.
+More details will be revealed pre-event and will be available on the day.

 The best way to look after your feet during training and on event day is to make sure you wear a quality pair of well fitting trainers.
 These needn’t be expensive but should be designed for running and fit you well.
 Most sports shops offer assistance and advice in getting the right pair for you, so don’t be afraid to ask for help!
 As well as your feet you need to protect your toenails (who said marathon running isn’t glamorous?) as these take the bulk of the impact while you run.
 To prevent them turning black (and in some cases falling off altogether) you should make sure you have well fitted shoes and you lace them up securely (to prevent your feet slipping about too much) but not uncomfortably tightly.
 Finally you should keep your toenails trimmed short and cut straight across to help reduce pressure and spread it evenly.